PurpleKaz81/control-plus/README.md

 - Fully responsive design for tablets and mobile devices.

-This project was the capstone project for a trio during Le Wagon São Paulo's bootcamp, between July and September 2022.
+This was the capstone project during Le Wagon São Paulo's bootcamp, between July and September 2022.
+The authors' info can be found below.

 ## A Quick Look